 We named ours after the Chaco.
 We live here.

-I took the money that every other tech founder sends to police departments and defense contractors and built a $2/month cloud platform.
+The foreign income tax rate is zero, and what you build here stays yours.
+We're incorporated in the UAE because the math is clean — zero income tax means every dollar goes into engineering, not overhead.
+We took the savings and built a $2/month cloud platform.
 Half of every signup gives a free AI agent to a developer in Latin America who can't afford one.

 Tech companies love naming themselves after indigenous words.
 Amazon.
 Alexa.
 Siri.
 They pick them off a list in a branding meeting.
 They sound exotic in a boardroom in Seattle.